Damatnic/AstralX-Materials/push-to-github.md

-# Push AstralX-Review to GitHub
+# Push AstralX-Materials to GitHub

 ## Step 1: Create Repository on GitHub

 1. Go to https://github.com/new
 2. Create a new repository with these settings:
-   - Repository name: `AstralX-Review`
+   - Repository name: `AstralX-Materials`
    - Description: "Streamlined AstralX Browser repository for Claude web client review - APEX 10/10 implementation"
    - Public repository
    - DO NOT initialize with README (we already have one)